Nu-Med Side Effects

 Generic Name: diphenhydramine

-Note: This document contains side effect information about diphenhydramine.
-Some of the dosage forms listed on this page may not apply to the brand name Nu-Med.
+Note: This page contains side effects data for the generic drug diphenhydramine.
+It is possible that some of the dosage forms included below may not apply to the brand name Nu-Med.

 For the Consumer